mattermost/docs/source/deployment/metrics.rst

 .. note::

-  Profile reports are available without a Mattermost Enterprise Edition license.
+  Profile reports are available to Team Edition and Enterprise Edition users.

 To learn how to set up runtime profiling, see the `pprof package Go documentation <https://golang.org/pkg/net/http/pprof/>`__.
 You can also visit the ``ip:port`` page for a complete list of metrics with descriptions.